nkbt/ipfs-cluster/README.md

 - An outlined command, `ipfs bootstrap add "/ip4/$PRIVATE_PEER_IP_ADDR/tcp/4001/ipfs/$PRIVATE_PEER_ID"`, is a placeholder for quickly adding private peers that will not connect to the public IPFS network, further ensuring network isolation.

-- The script then applies the `Swarm.AddrFilters` configuration by running `ipfs config --json Swarm.AddrFilters '["/ip4/172.18.0.0/ipcidr/16"]'`.
-This configuration sets a range of addresses, specified by the CIDR notation, that IPFS should avoid when establishing outbound connections.
-In this case, all addresses within the IP range `172.18.0.0/16` are excluded from IPFS's outbound connections, a particularly beneficial practice if you wish to restrict the networking of your IPFS nodes to a specific subnet or limit exposure to certain networks for security and isolation purposes.

-This setup thus only allows the node to connect to intended peers, maintaining the privacy, security, and integrity of your IPFS network.
-This proof of concept can, therefore, provide a platform for creating a robust, distributed file storage system using IPFS.

 ## Bootstrapping the Cluster Node

 In the `cluster6` configuration, the `command` section clearly outlines what to do at container startup.